 I’m Michael, a New York City-based independent reporter who covers national politics, elections and identity intersect with each other.
 I write a lot about the Democratic Party, the progressive movement and creator empowerment.

-Before I went independent, I edited shopping features, covered the home and tech markets, and wrote a weekly style column in print and digital editorial roles at Lucky, a Condé Nast-owned magazine (RIP!).
-And before that, I crafted e-commerce copy for ShopBAZAAR — the online shopping companion to Harper's BAZAAR magazine.
+Before I went indie, I produced shopping features, covered the home and tech markets, and wrote a weekly style column in print and digital editorial roles at Lucky, a Condé Nast-owned magazine (RIP!).
+And before that, I crafted e-commerce copy for ShopBAZAAR — the online shopping companion to Harper’s BAZAAR magazine.
 I used to publish a cool fashion blog too.
 And in what feels like a lifetime ago, I designed, developed and delivered learning experiences as a corporate trainer for clients including Bank of America and Chase.
 I’m also a proud inaugural alum of the On Deck Writer Fellowship.

 I launched The Supercreator because I wanted to produce a publication that unapologetically centered the interests of the creative and working classes over the executives, investors, shareholders and celebrities who normally suck up all the cultural and economic oxygen.
 My intention was also to chip away at the well-crafted veneer tech companies painted on their social apps to obscure their anti-creator business models.

 But in the past year, we’ve seen an explosion in the so-called “creator economy” as media organizations have dedicated reporters on the beat and those same tech companies have augmented their apps with tempting monetization tools.
 These developments (and my cherished journalistic independence) have given me space to think beyond the business of creativity and sharpen my focus on the politics of an industry that impacts a global community of 50 million people and counting.